Mattshark89/OpenFlight-VRC/README.md

 ## How to use

-After installing the VCC packages listed above, add them to your project by clicking "Manage Project" in the VCC and selecting OpenFlight.
+After installing the VCC package listed above, add them to your project by clicking "Manage Project" in the VCC and selecting OpenFlight.
 Once you are in your project, look for the dropdown labeled VRC Packages along the bar that has File and Edit, and inside it go to OpenFlight > Prefabs.
 Clicking on one of the listed prefabs will automatically add it to your currently open scene (The main/full prefab includes the recommended tablet that includes additional settings.
 If all you want is a toggle button, use the Lite prefab instead.
 You only need to select one prefab.)
 As long as you dont unlink the prefab that it adds, there is no need to do this again if you update the package, as that prefab will update with it.

 To fine-tune the flight settings, select the WingedFlight GameObject inside of the prefab and check the Inspector.
 Check the README.md file within the Package for more details.